AcuoFS/acuo-allocation/README.md

 ## Getting started

-In order to run the allocation algorithm, please clone the repo to your local machine or Rstudio server.
+In order to run the allocation algorithm, please clone the repo to your local machine or directly go to Rstudio server: https://rstudio.acuo.com/

 ## Run the Allocation Algo